- Thamyris (Greek mythology)

 Thargelia, in Greek religion, one of the chief festivals of Apollo, celebrated on the sixth and seventh days of Thargelion (May–June).
 According to classics scholar Walter Burkert, the festival was “common to, and characteristic of, Ionians and Athenians.”
 Basically a vegetation ritual onto which

-- Tharoor, Shashi (Indian politician)
+- Tharoor, Shashi (Indian politician and author)

 Shashi Tharoor is a prominent Indian diplomat and politician who, after long service in the international diplomatic corps, became an official in the government of India.
 He is also a highly regarded author of both nonfiction and fiction books.
 Tharoor was born into an Indian expatriate family